 Supporters and partners/

-A Poetic City is supported by funding from the National Lottery Heritage Fund.
+A Poetic City is supported by funding from the National Lottery Heritage Fund, using money raised by National Lottery players

 The steering group includes representatives of organisations who will deliver key areas of activity.
 Among these are Bristol Culture (Bristol Archives, Bristol Museum and Art Gallery, M Shed), Bristol Libraries, Destination Bristol, Glenside Hospital Museum, Literature Works, Lyra poetry festival, the Royal West of England Academy, St Mary Redcliffe and the University of Bristol (Bristol Poetry Institute, School of Art History).